gridgain/php-thin-client/examples/README.md

 - connects to a node using TLS and providing username/password
 - creates a cache, if it doesn't exist
   - specifies key and value type of the cache
-- put data of primitive types into the cache
+- puts data of primitive types into the cache
-- get data from the cache
+- gets data from the cache
 - destroys the cache

 ### Additional Setup for AuthTlsExample ###